 - Quantity of workers and sustainability.
 Millennials will make up 50% of the U.S. workforce by 2030, according to the U.S. Bureau of Labor.
-As Baby Boomers and Generation Xers begin to exit the labor force, companies will depend on Millenials to keep their operations going.
+As baby boomers and Generation Xers begin to exit the labor force, companies will depend on millennials to keep their operations going.

 Recruit in New Places

 With the increase of digital recruiting platforms, companies need to look in new places for employee candidates.
-Gone are the days of putting an ad in the newspaper and hoping people see it; instead there is a wide variety of online platforms to use.
-Popular electronic job boards include Indeed and ZipRecruiter.
+Gone are the days of putting an ad in the newspaper and hoping people see it; instead, there are a wide variety of online platforms to use.
+Popular job boards include Indeed and ZipRecruiter.
 Social media networks such as LinkedIn, Instagram, and Facebook have job-board elements and networking.
-There has even been a rise of websites like Glassdoor, which invite employees to review their company and the positions they have held.
+There has even been a rise in websites like Glassdoor, which invite employees to review their company and the positions they have held.

 With the growing complexities of online recruiting, companies are hiring full-time recruiters to be more active in initiating conversations with potential candidates.
-Smaller companies use ATS (applicant tracking system) options that automatically post a job post to many sites at once.
+Smaller companies use ATS (applicant tracking system) options that automatically post a job post to many sites at once, like Eddy Hire.

 Create a Choice Employer Brand

 While online recruiting is rising, the tried and true method of being a great employer never goes out of style.
 By investing in employee retention via competitive wages, effective management, and a unique service or product, employees naturally share their satisfaction with their employer.
 Employees share with family and friends who are looking for work or may share an electronic post about open positions.
 Many companies offer a referral incentive to current employees who bring new employees to help answer the question, “What’s in it for me?”